 No. of taxa: 1,872 [all status]

-Be prepared to be out until mid-afternoon and take a packed lunch.
+Be prepared to be out until late afternoon and take a packed lunch.

-Blanket bog and aquatic plants.
-Meet in the car park off the Moyad Road, J28422140.
+Blanket bog and cliff plants.
+Meet at the layby off the B27, J27092523.
 Be prepared for wet and rough ground and to be out all day.
 Take suitable clothing for inclement weather, a packed lunch, and supplementary food and drink for safety purposes.
 Note earlier start time.

 If you would like to record in the county, then you may download the County Down recording card here.
 Species lists should normally be within 1 km squares where possible (4 figure grid reference), with rare plants preferably recorded to 10 m (8 figure grid reference).
 Any notes on rare species found would be appreciated.